-The largest Francophone country in Africa, the Democratic Republic of Congo (DRC), is endowed with vast natural resources.
-It has nearly 80 million inhabitants, fewer than 40% of whom live in urban areas.
+The Democratic Republic of Congo (DRC) is the largest country in Sub-Saharan Africa (SSA).
+It can count on exceptional natural resources and the world’s second-largest rainforest.
+Despite its potential, most people in DRC have not profited from this wealth.
+A long history of conflict, instability, and authoritarian rule caused an ongoing humanitarian crisis.
 Between conflicts, poverty, and frequent disease outbreaks, humanitarian needs in the DRC are among the highest in the world, severely affecting the weakest portion of society’s life: children.
-The school enrollment ratio for primary education is 111.9% due to the phenomenon of older children who are attending school for the first time.
-However, this percentage drops dramatically for secondary education (43%) and even more for tertiary education (8%).
+The school enrollment ratio for primary education is 111.9% due to the phenomenon of older children attending school for the first time.

 ST Foundation’s Presence